 The electric shock attorneys in Fort Lauderdale at Anidjar & Levine provide the quality legal representation you need to diligently pursue your claim.
 Our attorneys’ powerful combination of experience and work ethic means that our clients can relax, focus on recuperation, and know that they have a professional legal team handling their claims.

-If you or a loved one recently experienced an electric shock or electrocution, call the Law Firm of Anidjar & Levine for a free initial consultation at 800-747-3733.
+If you or a loved one recently experienced an electric shock or electrocution, call the Law Firm of Anidjar & Levine for a free initial consultation.
 Our attorneys are ready to help.